 Seating zone restrictions can be placed on single tickets, comps, and items in a subscription or bundle.
 This allows you, for example, to sell single tickets at different price points as seen in the example above, as well as offer comps that are only good for certain seats and also offer differently priced subscriptions based on what seats can be reserved by the subscriber.

 When a patron reserves a seat using a voucher that has a seating zone restriction, the seat map will show all seats in other zones as unavailable.
 Theater staff can override zone restrictions and reserve any seat in the house for a patron regardless of the ticket type.
 This allows staff to upgrade a patron’s seats–either as a complimentary gesture or by charging an upgrade fee in the form of a nonticket voucher.

 Reserved seating during sales flows

-When a performance is RS, every flow that involves allocating seats introduces an additional seat-selection step.
+When a performance uses reserved seating, every flow that involves allocating seats introduces an additional seat-selection step.
 These flows are:

-A subscriber making reservations against their subscriber vouchers.
+- A patron making reservations against their subscriber vouchers or open comps.

-During seat selection, hovering over any seat shows its seat number, and clicking on a seat selects or un-selects it.
+During seat selection, hovering over any seat shows its seating zone and label, and clicking on a seat selects or un-selects it.
 If the patron selects an accessible seat, a pop-up appears asking them to ensure they really need the accommodation.
-You can change the wording of this pop-up on the Options screen.
+You can change the wording of this pop-up on the [Options screen](/firsttimesetup/sitewide-options.html).